University of Toronto Scarborough: Greek life

-Graduate Management Consulting Association UTSC (GMCA@UTSC)

-UTSC also hosts a chapter of the Graduate Management Consulting Association (GMCA@UTSC), which offers professional development opportunities in management consulting.
-GMCA@UTSC runs mentorship programs and its signature 10-week miniMBA program, providing students with experiential learning and leadership development.

 Demographics

-The Scarborough campus has about 22 per cent as many students as the St. George campus.
-It comprises 15 per cent of the University's student enrolment as a whole.
-UTSC has the largest proportion of international students of the three campuses with 30.7 per cent, as opposed to 29.0 per cent at UTSG and 25.7 per cent at UTM.
-The UTSC gender ratio is less balanced than St. George, with a higher proportion of female students at both the undergraduate and graduate level.
+The University of Toronto's Scarborough campus has about 22 per cent as many students as its St. George campus.
+It comprises 15 per cent of the university's student enrolment as a whole.
+The Scarborough campus has the largest proportion of international students of the university's three locations with 30.7 per cent, as opposed to 29.0 per cent at the St. George campus and 25.7 per cent at the Mississauga campus.
+The Scarborough gender ratio is less balanced than St. George, with a higher proportion of women enrolled at both the undergraduate and graduate level.